- The Best Organic Cat Food

 If your kitty loves the raw stuff but you don’t like the idea of feeding them actual raw meat for safety reasons, check out Stella & Chewy’s Freeze-Dried Dinner Morsels.
 Conveniently packed in a re-sealable bag, this mess-free food contains fresh, farm-raised rabbit as the main ingredient, so all you have to do is add water and serve.
 Aside from tasty and protein-packed rabbit, the formula also contains rabbit liver and a couple of easy-to-digest ingredients including pumpkin seed and olive oil.

 Although not certified organic, the recipe is top of the line thanks to all-natural quality ingredients it contains.
 Needless to say, there are no artificial additives of any kind, including artificial colors, flavors and preservatives, so the food is suitable for sensitive kitties.
 Furthermore, since this is a limited ingredient diet, it’s perfect for cats who struggle with food allergies and digestive issues.
+Take a look at our review of cat food for sensitive stomachs for more options.

 Best Organic Cat Food Buying Guide & FAQ